Which Reasoning Trajectories Teach Students to Reason Better? A Simple Metric of Informative Alignment: Limitations

 Although our work proposes an effective metric for selecting reasoning trajectories to distill student models, the performance of data selection is inherently constrained by the diversity and quality of candidate trajectories or teacher models.
 When none of the available teacher trajectories are well suited to a given student, the gains from selection alone may be limited.
 A promising direction for future work is to use our metric to guide the rewriting or synthesis of reasoning trajectories, rather than selecting from a fixed pool.

-In addition, the derived metric takes a simple and intuitive form with a clear interpretation.
-However, it remains unclear whether it arises from deeper mathematical principles.
-We have not yet identified a suitable theoretical framework to analyze this aspect, which we leave for future investigation.
+In addition, given the simple and interpretable form of the derived \RatioShortNew metric, it is natural to ask whether it can be grounded in deeper theoretical principles.
+However, we have not yet identified a suitable theoretical framework to characterize \RatioShortNew, which we leave for future investigation.

-Finally, due to resource constraints, we primarily focus on mathematical reasoning tasks with extensive controlled studies, while also including additional evaluation on GPQA.
-Extending our evaluation to other domains,such as code or additional forms of reasoning, would be valuable.
-However, since our analysis relies on large-scale trajectory generation and approximately 200 SFT experiments, such extensions would require substantially greater computational resources and are therefore left for future work.
+Finally, due to resource constraints, we focus primarily on mathematical reasoning tasks to conduct extensive controlled studies.
+Although we perform additional evaluation on GPQA to assess the generalizability of \RatioShortNew, we acknowledge that the current experiments still have limitations.
+Specifically, we have not yet applied \RatioShortNew to newly generated trajectories beyond the existing mathematical reasoning data, nor to qualitatively different domains such as code or commonsense reasoning.
+Systematic cross-domain studies would be valuable, but they require large-scale trajectory regeneration and retraining, entailing substantial computational cost.
+Therefore, we focus on the current setting (following prior work) and leave such systematic extensions for future work.